A New Approximation Technique for Resource-Allocation Problems: Introduction

-\SN \emph{Max-Min Fair Allocation.} \ This problem, also known as the \emph{Santa Claus} problem, is the max-min version of UPM, where we aim to maximize the minimum ``load'' (viewed as utility) on the machines; it has received a good deal of attention recently \cite{bansal:stoc06,asadpour:stoc07,feige:soda08,asadpour-feige-saberi,bateni:stoc09,julia:focs09}.
-We are able to employ dependent randomized rounding to near-optimally determine the integrality gap of a well-studied LP relaxation.
-Also, Theorem~\ref{thm:matching} lets us generalize a result of \cite{dani:05} on max-min fairness to the setting of equitable partitioning of the jobs; see \S~\ref{sec:max-min}.
+This problem is the max-min version of UPM, where we aim to maximize the minimum ``load'' (viewed as utility) on the machines; it has received a good deal of attention \cite{bansal:stoc06,asadpour:stoc07,feige:soda08,asadpour-feige-saberi,bateni:stoc09,julia:focs09}.
+We obtain a new algorithm for max-min fair allocation to near-optimally determine the integrality gap of a well-studied ``configuration LP" relaxation via bipartite dependent rounding and its generalization \cite{gkps:dep-round}.
+(Also, the results of \cite{shmoys-tardos:gap} imply a generalization of a result of \cite{dani:05} on max-min fairness to the setting of equitable partitioning of the jobs; see Theorem~\ref{thm:santa2}.)
+Improved approximation factors are now known due to Chakrabarty, Chuzhoy and Khanna \cite{Chuzhoy09} and Bateni, Charikar and Guruswamy \cite{bateni:stoc09}, via an approach that avoids the configuration LP.